 Figure 11.
 Age model and compiled chemostratigraphy for the Khuvsgul Group.
 A) a δ13C compilation from the Khuvsgul group is correlated with B) a global δ13C compilation and C) a composite δ13C chemostratigraphy from Cryogenian-Cambrian strata of the Zavkhan Terrane.
 Note that while we use the global chemostratigraphic compilation of Bowyer et al. (2022), we utilize the Cambrian age model of Nelson et al. (2023).

 Figure 12.
-Tectonic subsidence model for the Khuvsgul Group, paired with a schematic tectonic model (inset panel) of the western margin of the Tuva-Mongolia Terrane in Khuvsgul Group time. a) passive margin deposition occurred along the western margin of the TMT during the Cryogenian and early Ediacaran, prior to a prolonged depositional hiatus along the margin. b) deposition of the fossilferous phosphorites of the Kheseen Fm occurred in a proforeland basin associated with the approaching Agardag Arc; see Fig. 13 for detailed schematic of phosphogenic environment. c,d) collision of the Agardag Arc resulted in slab breakoff and subduction polarity reversal; uplift associated with these events inverted the proforeland, caused putative erosion/hiatus, and resulted in the deposition of wildflysch in the eastern Khoridol Saridag Range. e) resumption of E-dipping subduction along the western margin results in Ikh-Mongol Arc magmatism, and the deposition of the Erkhelnuur Fm into the Ikh-Mongol retroarc foreland. f) collision along the western margin of the Ikh-Mongol arc resulted in regional metamorphism, inversion of the retroarc foreland, deposition of the Ukhaatolgoi Fm., and the emplacement of syn-deformational granodiorites c.a.
+Tectonic subsidence model for the Khuvsgul Group, paired with a schematic tectonic model (inset panel) of the western margin of the Tuva-Mongolia Terrane in Khuvsgul Group time. a) passive margin deposition occurred along the western margin of the TMT during the Cryogenian and early Ediacaran, prior to a prolonged depositional hiatus along the margin. b) deposition of the fossiliferous phosphorites of the Kheseen Fm occurred in a pro-foreland basin associated with the approaching Agardag Arc; see figure 13 for detailed schematic of phosphogenic environment. c,d) collision of the Agardag Arc resulted in slab breakoff and subduction polarity reversal; uplift associated with these events inverted the pro-foreland, caused putative erosion/hiatus, and resulted in the deposition of wildflysch in the eastern Khoridol Saridag Range. e) resumption of E-dipping subduction along the western margin resulted in Ikh-Mongol Arc magmatism, and the deposition of the Erkhelnuur Fm into the Ikh-Mongol retroarc foreland. f) collision along the western margin of the Ikh-Mongol arc resulted in regional metamorphism, inversion of the retroarc foreland, deposition of the Ukhaatolgoi Fm., and the emplacement of granodiorites c.a.
 504 Ma.

 Figure 13.
 Kheseen Fm. phosphorite facies, presented as a thick-section photograph (left) and micro-XRF-derived elemental map (right).
 A) phosphatic allochems within grainstone horizons in interbedded limestone grainstone and mudstone.
 B) fining upward grainstone predominantly composed of phosphatic grains, with infrequent void-filling micritic cement.
 C) cross-bedded phosphatic wackestone and limestone grainstone.
 Note variably angular phosphatic clasts in coarsest wackestone horizon.
 D) Phosphatic hardground and overlying intraclast breccia, with tabular phosphatic clasts supported in a limestone grainstone matrix.
 Note siliceous cementation of limestone grainstone below basal phosphatic hardground.
 E) Phosphatic hardground, below limestone grainstone and wackestone with angular phosphatic and chert allochems.
 F) cartoon schematic model of the Kheseen Fm. phosphogenic sedimentary environment.
 The putative depositional environments of phosphorite facies A-E are shown, with predominantly-reworked facies (A-C) occurring at or below fair-weather-wave base (FWWB), and likely above storm-wave base (SWB).
-Facies D and E are indicative of primary, multigenerational phosphogenesis in a shallow, energetic environment, likely on a banktop or topographic high.
-The development of localized topography was likely mediated by the eastward migration of a forebulge associated with the collision of the Agardag-Khantaishir Arc.
+Facies D and E are indicative of primary, multigenerational phosphogenesis in a shallow, energetic environment, likely on a banktop/local topographic high.
+The development of locally-variable topography was likely mediated by the eastward migration of a forebulge associated with the collision of the Agardag Arc.

 Figure 14.
-Age and duration of known Ediacaran and Cambrian phosphorite occurrences, grouped by craton.
+Age and duration of Ediacaran and Cambrian phosphorite occurrences, grouped by craton.
 The temporal range of Doushantuo-Pertatataka-Type microfossil assemblages, including those not associated with phosphorites, are depicted in red.